COSE$\nu$: A Collective Oscillation Simulation Engine for Neutrinos: Collective oscillations

 From our simulations, we also observe that the $\delta P_\text{max}$ is associated with the collective mode which propagates with maximum speed.
 This is because damping occurs most severely at the spatial regions where the smoothness is the lowest (see also the previous advection tests in Sec.~\ref{subsec:Advection}).
 This is illustrated in Figure~\ref{fig:err_dist} where the error distribution as a function of $z$ and $v_z$ is plotted.
 The top panels show $P_3(z,v_z)$ at two different times and serve as a reference to locate the collective wave fronts.
 The middle and the bottom panels show the deviation $\delta P(z,v_z)$ obtained from FD and FV, respectively.
 This plot clearly shows that the errors are larger at the edge of the wave fronts with largest values occurring at $v_z\simeq 1$ as discussed above.

-Finally, in Figure~\ref{fig:coll_power_spectrum_0.9} we show the time evolution of the Fourier spectra for $v_z=0.99$ obtained from our fiducial simulation ($N_z=2000$ and $C_\text{CFL}=0.2$) with FD [panel (a)] and FV [panel(b)].
+Finally, in Figure~\ref{fig:coll_power_spectrum_0.9} we show the time evolution of the Fourier spectra for $v_z=0.99$ obtained from our fiducial simulation ($N_z=2000$ and $C_\text{CFL}=0.2$) with FD (dotted lines) and FV (solid lines).
 Both FD and FV produce similar Fourier spectra in the range of $-1 \leq k\leq 1$.
 For larger values of $|k|$, we see that the FV scheme results in faster rise in spectrum when compared to the case with FD.
 Nevertheless, we confirm that this difference does not lead to any discernible impact on other quantities examined here or in Ref.~\cite{Wu-COSEnu-1:2021}.
 We note that the reason for causing this difference likely differs from that discussed in Sec.~\ref{subsec:Advection} for advection tests, but we do not pursue the exact reason in this paper and leave it for future work.